 David Schwimmer Net Worth

-David Schwimmer Net Worth and Salary: David Schwimmer is an American actor, director and producer who has a net worth of $100 million.
+David Schwimmer is an American actor, director and producer who has a net worth of $120 million.
 Although David Schwimmer is best known for playing the role of Ross Geller in the monumentally popular sitcom Friends, he has established himself as a versatile actor with a variety of film, stage, and voice acting roles.

 David's family eventually relocated to Beverly Hills, where he attended high school.
 Schwimmer felt like an outsider during his high school years and planned to become a doctor after excelling in math and science.
 However, his passion for acting never went away, and David continued to enroll in drama classes and summer acting programs.